The-Perl-Cottage-Guild/wxPerl-Helper/readme.md

 projects created by the author here - so the resulting application should be actually useful.

 Click [here](https://wiki.perl-guilds.net/index.php?title=Developing_and_Distributing_wxPerl_Applications_on_Windows) to read more about the assumed Windows/Strawberry Perl/wxPerl environment.
+There is also information about other wxWidgets programs that can generate Perl code, but wxGlade is the most current and the only one actively developed as far as I know.

 **Status** - f**unctional, but will be adding as needed (through using it myself for GUI projects):**